kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

 # Homework 1
 ## Task 1: Burrows-Wheeler Transform (BWT) (1 point)
-**Learning objective:** Learn how Burrows-Wheeler Transform and FM-index work and how they can be used to perform sequence matching and alignment extremely d
+**Learning objective:** Learn how Burrows-Wheeler Transform and FM-index work and how they can be used to perform sequence matching and alignment extremely fast.

+Given the Borrows-Wheeler transformed string 'ACTCA$TA'.
+* Construct the FM index
+* Show how many times the pattern 'CA' occurs in original string using the FM index and LF(i) (Last-to-First) function
+* Does the pattern 'CATTA' appear in original string?

+Additional reading

-Here's an entertaining video explaining how Burrows-Wheeler Transform works: [link](https://www.youtube.com/watch?v=4WRANhDiSHM).
+ - Here's an entertaining video explaining how Burrows-Wheeler Transform works: [link](https://www.youtube.com/watch?v=4WRANhDiSHM).
+ -

 ## Task 2: Getting familiar with the IGV genome browser (1 point)
 **Learning objective:** Gain an intuitive feeling of what the human genome looks like.
 How long are the genes, where they are located and what fraction of the genome codes for proteins.